vda-lab/vda-lab.github.io/_posts/2016-04-12-hadoop-tutorial.md

 <pre>docker run -v $(pwd):/home/hadoop-exercise -it --rm sequenceiq/hadoop-docker:2.7.0 /etc/bootstrap.sh -bash</pre>

+This will take a minute to start all services.
+You'll end up with a command prompt that looks like this: `bash-4.1# `.

 The `hadoop` command contains several subcommands, such as `hadoop fs` and `hadoop jar` (which we'll touch upon).

 ##### Preparing the hadoop run